Friday, September 8, 2023

 Does it make sense to use the Page object in a project with API tests?

-There may be more suitable approaches than using the Page Object pattern in an API testing project.
-The Page Object pattern is used in web UI automation testing(with libraries like Selenium, Cypress, and PlayWright).
+There may be more suitable approaches than using the Page Object pattern in an API test automation project.
+The Page Object pattern is used in end-to-end test automation testing(with libraries like Selenium, Cypress, and PlayWright).
 You abstract web pages into objects to make the test code more readable, maintainable, and reusable.
 It helps interact with and manipulate web elements like buttons, forms, and links.

 In API testing, you deal with an application's backend, Sending HTTP requests and validating the responses.
 The concepts of web pages and UI elements do not apply in the same way as they do in UI automation testing.
 Instead, in API testing, you work with the following: